carolanncan/lambtron.github.io/articles/2012-01-09-textme/index.md

 So try it out and let me know what you think!

 *Thanks to Jen for the original idea, Yuning for proofreading a draft of this in 30 seconds, as well as Mike and Song who helped out with various engineering aspects of the project.*

+*Like what you read?
+Share this article and follow me on [Twitter](http://www.twitter.com/andyjiang) for random musings.*